-H. Electronic Signature and Certification Requirements
+VI.H.
+Electronic Signature and Certification Requirements

-1. All documents submitted to the Water Boards (including, but not limited to, Permit Registration Documents, Annual Reports, monitoring records, and Notices of Terminations) are required to be certified by the Legally Responsible Person or a Duly Authorized Representative through SMARTS.
+VI.H.1.
+All documents submitted to the Water Boards (including, but not limited to, Permit Registration Documents, Annual Reports, monitoring records, and Notices of Termination) are required to be certified by the Legally Responsible Person or a Duly Authorized Representative through SMARTS.

-2. All documents (e.g., designs, plans, reports) that require engineering or geologic evaluations and judgments must be prepared by, or under the direction of, appropriately licensed professionals in the State of California.
+VI.H.2.
+All documents (e.g., designs, plans, reports) that require engineering or geologic evaluations and judgments must be prepared by, or under the direction of, appropriately licensed professionals in the State of California.
 The licensee must sign and provide their registration number or stamp on the documents to be submitted and certified by the Legally Responsible Person or Duly Authorized Representative.

-3. Any person signing documents under Section VI.I shall make the following certification: “I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
+VI.H.3.
+Any person signing documents under Section VI.I shall make the following certification: “I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.
 I am also aware that my user ID and password constitute my electronic signature and any information I indicate I am electronically certifying contains my signature.
 I understand that my electronic signature is the legal equivalent of my handwritten signature.
 My signature on this form certifies that my electronic signature is for my own use, that I will keep it confidential, and that I will not delegate or share it with any other person.
 Should I wish to delegate such authority, I will do so formally in writing and electronically notify the State Water Board using SMARTS of such delegation within 10 days of the delegation.
 I further certify that I will protect my electronic signature from unauthorized use, and that I will contact the State Water Board, within two business days of discovery, if I suspect that my electronic signature has been lost, stolen, or otherwise compromised.”

-4. Clean Water Act section 309(c)(4) provides that any person who knowingly makes any false material statement, representation, or certification in any record or other document submitted or required to be maintained under this General Permit, including reports of compliance or non-compliance shall upon conviction, be penalized with a monetary fine of up to $10,000 or by imprisonment for not more than two years, or both.
+VI.H.4.
+Clean Water Act § 309(c)(4) provides that any person who knowingly makes any false material statement, representation, or certification in any record or other document submitted or required to be maintained under this General Permit, including reports of compliance or non-compliance shall upon conviction, be penalized with a monetary fine of up to $10,000 or by imprisonment for not more than two years, or both.

-I. Anticipated Noncompliance
+VI.I.
+Anticipated Noncompliance